 Address: Kinjoufutou, LEGOLAND Japan Limited, 2 Chome-2-1, Minato Ward, Nagoya, Aichi 455-8605, Japan

-Standing at 247 meters, Midland Square is the tallest building in Nagoya.
+Standing at 247 meters, Midland Square is the tallest building in town, definitely one oft the coolest Nagoya places to visit.
 On the top 3 floors of the building, visitors can check out the Sky Promenade, an open-air observation deck that offers 360 degree views of the city.
 Admission is 750 yen.